tfarina/isengard/c/cstyleguide.md

 ### Variable Names

-Use camelCase: start with a lowercase letter and capitalize the first letter of each subsequent word, using no separators.
+Variables should use camelCase.
+Start with a lowercase letter and capitalize the first letter of each subsequent word, using no separators.

 Name variables with nouns, noun phrases, or adjectives.